 And oftentimes, throughout all of this, my insecurities are magnified — there is a lot of pressure to look as perfect as possible.
-A lot of pictures are taken at these events (you didn’t get your hair, nails and henna done for nothing).
+A lot of pictures are taken at these events (you did not get your hair, nails and henna done for nothing).

-But I don’t remember when it became a competition not only for brides but for guests, too.
+But I do not remember when it became a competition not only for brides but for guests, too.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.